netreconlab/parse-hipaa/README.md

 1. Fork the the parse-hipaa repo
 2. Edit `heroku.yml` in your repo by changing `parse/Dockerfile.heroku` to `parse/Dockerfile`.
 This will build from your respective repo instead of using the pre-built docker image
 3. You can now edit `parse/index.js` and `parse/cloud` as you wish
-4. You can then follow the
+4. You can then follow the directions on heroku's site for [deployment](https://devcenter.heroku.com/articles/git) and [integration](https://devcenter.heroku.com/articles/github-integration)

 ### Local: using docker with postgres or mongo
 By default, the `docker-compose.yml` uses [postgres](https://www.postgresql.org) `14`.
 A [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml) variant (uses [percona-server-mongodb](https://www.percona.com/software/mongodb/percona-server-for-mongodb) 4 is included in this repo.
 To use the mongo HIPAA compliant variant of parse-hipaa, simply type: